INORGANIC CHEMISTRY

 gallium

-A silvery-white metallic element of group III of the period table.
-Its chief sources are bauxite and some zinc ores.
-Gallium has such a low melting point that it will enter a molten if held in the hand and will then remain liquid when cooled down to 0°C. If, however, a globule of molten gallium is touch with a fragment of the solid metal, below its melting point, it will immediately solidify.
-It is used in lasers, transistor semiconductors, and high-temperature thermometers.
+Gallium (Ga) is a silvery-white metallic element of group IIIA of the period table, resembling aluminum.
+It is found as a trace element in bauxite, pyrite, sphalerite, and germanite.
+Gallium has such a low melting point that it will enter a molten state if held in the hand and will then remain liquid when cooled down to 0°C. If, however, a globule of molten gallium is touched with a fragment of the solid metal, below its melting point, it will immediately solidify.
+Gallium is used in lasers, transistor semiconductors, and high-temperature thermometers.

 Chemistry of gallium